the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-structures.md

 (pd-missing-data-structures-mar)=
 ## Missing at Random (MAR)

 In contrast, when missingness can be explained by variables with complete data (and is not random) this is known as MAR.
-Therefore, for a given group defined by and observed variable, the probability of being missing is the same for all individuals of that group.
+Therefore, for a given group defined by an observed variable, the probability of being missing is the same for all individuals of that group.
 Such missingness may or may not result in bias; if there is bias this can be handled by accounting for the known variable correlated with the reason for missingness.

 > **Example**: Blood pressure readings may be missing from individuals who are older, frailer, and have less mobility, and therefore, are more likely to not attend the clinic.
 In this instance, the reason data is missing in the variable of interest (blood pressure), is related to other observed variables (age and mobility).
 >